Older Convention Puzzles

 I want to bring my spouse/children/aunt/roomba/etc but they aren’t into puzzling.
 Is there anything planned for them?

-There are no official activities planned for non-puzzlers, but Salt Lake City is an amazing city with lots to do.
+There are no official activities planned for non-puzzlers, but some unofficial activities may be appropriate for them, and Salt Lake City is an amazing city with lots to do.
 The Con Info provided by the Con host will provide some suggestions which will be useful both for NPL members arriving early and non-puzzlers looking to fill time while waiting for the puzzles to end.
 There are usually a fair number of people who bring children or spouses.
 Check the Attendance Notes page for information (and make sure to add your own information for others).
 The Con host may be able to help you connect with others who may want to do non-puzzling things together.

 Do I have to stay in the hotel?